 I like to start our Lollar pickup installation with the Fender Stratocaster and single-coil pickups because it’s something most people know.
 The Fender Stratocaster has three single-coil pickups.
-Single coil pickups have one coil and two wires to connect the pickup to your guitar.
-Lollar makes several models of single-coil pickups, including the Strat Special, the Strat Blackface, and the Strat Tweed.
+Single-coil pickups have one coil and two wires to connect the pickup to your guitar.
+Lollar makes several models of single-coils, including the Strat Special, the Strat Blackface, and the Strat Tweed.
 You can use these pickups as replacements for the stock Fender Strat pickups or in any guitar that uses a single coil.

 Lollar Single coil pickups use one black wire and one white wire.
 The white wire is Hot, while the black wire is Ground.